SUSE/DeepSea/Time-Service.md

 Ceph is highly dependent on accurate time, meaning time sync across the server is critical to Ceph.
 If we further consider that a large number of ceph deployments are in air-gapped network environments and won't have access to standard time servers, it becomes necessary to sync with time servers that exist within the air-gapped environment.
 One of the prime design tents of Deepsea is to produce a minimal useful cluster out of the box; the product of all of this, for a user who hasn't had the foresight or technical skill to set up a time server in the air-gapped environment, it is appropriate for DeepSea to be able to configure a basic time server and to distribute the configuration to the nodes.

 In order to facilitate this goal and to fight against "feature creep," DeepSea should adhere to the below requirements for the time service.
+These requirements are considered the maximum reasonable feature set for DeepSea.
+If the user has requirements that are more advanced than can be accommodated by this specification, they will need to disable DeepSea's NTP management and configure their own.

 Requirements
 ------------